Mission Fitness COVID -19 Policy

 4. Limited Occupancy

-Mission Fitness will be limited to 25 people in the gym (20 spaces reserved for booking and 5 flex spots for personal training or drop ins) and 20 people on the track at a time.
+Mission Fitness will be limited to 25 people in the gym (20 spaces reserved for booking and 5 flex spots for personal training) and 20 people on the track at a time.
 All attendees of the facility will be required to book a time from the time slots below for either the gym or track.

 Monday – Friday